Admissions at the University of Latvia 2019. Call for applications

 4) Apply for residence permit card or receive it at the OCMA office.

-6) Declare your place of accommodation at the Office of Citizenship and Migration Affairs and apply for a registration certificate (except non-EU/EEA/Swiss citizens, who should hold a residence permit/visa before the arrival to Latvia);
+6) Declare the place of residence at the Office of Citizenship and Migration Affairs and apply for a registration certificate (except non-EU/EEA/Swiss citizens, who should hold a residence permit/visa before the arrival to Latvia);

 7) If necessary, open a bank account after receiving the residence permit card.